timcurzon/nomad-cluster/README.md

 ### Networking

-Networking is setup to approximately resemble a production environment, where a cluster node has 2 adapters - one public, and one private dedicated to inter-cluster communication.
+Networking is setup to approximately resemble a production environment, where a cluster node has 2 adapters - one public, and one private dedicated to intra-cluster communication.

-Due to the virtualised environment requirements, networking implementation is slightly more involved.
-Each node has 3 network interfaces, with 1 is available outside the VM.
+Due to the virtualised environment requirements, the actual networking implementation is a little more complicated.
+Each node has 3 network interfaces, with 1 available outside the VM.

 *Note that __{1-3}__ represents the cluster node number*

 - __10.0.2.*x*__ Auto-provisioned by Vagrant, used for outbound network access via NAT
-- __172.16.0.10{1-3}__ External & internal interface, used for accessing cluster services
+- __172.16.0.10{1-3}__ External (& internal) interface, for accessing cluster services from the outside
-- __172.16.30.{1-3}__ Internal node to node interface (dedicated to Nomad server & cluster service traffic - fan network bridge routes over this interface)
+- __172.16.30.{1-3}__ Internal node to node interface, dedicated to Nomad server & cluster service traffic (the fan network bridge routes over this interface)

 There are also two bridges:

+- __172.31.{1-3}.*n*__ Fan networking - Docker assigns IPs on this range to containers
+  - Where __{1-3}__ is the cluster node number
-- __172.31.{1-3}.*n*__ Fan networking - Docker assign on this range to containers. *n* is the per service IP (up to 254 services per cluster node)
+  - __*n*__ is the per service IP (up to 254 services per cluster node)
 - __172.17.0.1__ Default docker0 bridge (unused)

 Service to service (container to container) addressing as achieved through fan networking - see [Fan Networking on Ubuntu](https://wiki.ubuntu.com/FanNetworking) for technical details.
-In summary though, it allows up to 254 uniquely addressable services per node, each routeable from any node in the cluster.
+In summary, it allows up to 254 uniquely addressable services per node, each routeable from any node in the cluster.

 <a id="saltstack"></a>

 ### SaltStack

 SaltStack is a configuration management tool, a bit like Puppet or Ansible.
-It is triggered by Vagrant upon provisioning to configure each node (it has a built in SaltStack provisioner).
-To perform any degree of node customisation, the state & pillar files (configuration actions & key value data respectively) are where you'll likely begin.
+It is triggered by Vagrant upon provisioning to configure each node (Vagrant has a built in SaltStack provisioner).
+To perform any non-trivial node customisation, the state & pillar files (configuration actions & key value data respectively) are where you'll likely begin (note the [customisation](#customisation) section above though).

 SaltStack file overview:
 - `saltstack/pillar` - configuration data
 - `saltstack/salt` - configuration actions (services with a more complicated setup may have a directory of support files)

 To give a very brief overview of operations - SaltStack starts with processing the `top.sls` state file which in turn references other state files that are run on the specified nodes, e.g. '*' means run on all nodes (note the node name is specified by Vagrant - see node.vm.hostname definition).
-State files are specified per service / common actions.
+The state files for the cluster are specified per service / common action.

 Please refer to the [docs](https://docs.saltstack.com/en/latest/) for further information.